Whenning42/libtimecontrol/README.md

 as I've tried to make this library correctly invoke the next dlsym in the preload chain, when there is one.

-### Correctness issues
+### Edge Cases

 There are a few cases where the time control behavior isn't quite correct.
-Issues 1 and 2 below could be addressed with more work, but issue 3 is somewhat intractable in general.
-In either case though, I don't plan on implementing fixes or accepting pull requests at this time.
-However, do feel free to fork the project if you want to fix these things.
+I don't plan on implementing fixes or reviewing/accepting pull requests for these, but do feel free to fork the project if you want to fix these things.

 1. Per-process virtual clocks can be skewed relative to each other, since each process's virtual clock starts at the real-clock's time when a time controlled process launches.